martinphellwig/brython_wf/site/doc/en/jsobjects.md

               else:
                  _div.style.color = "red"

-        # create an alias for "$" in jQuery (would cause a SyntaxError in Python)
+        # creating an alias for "$" in jQuery would cause a SyntaxError in Python
+        # so we assign jQuery to a variable named jq

         jq = jQuery.noConflict(true)
         _jQuery=JSObject(jq("body"))
         _jQuery.click(change_color)